chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 Just as I was about to jump into the horrible San Francisco traffic and start the drive North, I got the call from Craig.
-We were expecting this call - it had been about an hour since we last talked.
-Craig said that he was home and Baxter was exactly where he left him: on a bed on the porch.
+We were expecting this call - it had been about an hour since we last talked and we wanted to know if he still had Baxter.
+Craig said that he just got home and the dog was exactly where he left him: on a bed on the porch.
 YAY!

-We talked a bit about logistics and Craig recommends that we give Baxter to his friend Art who lives in Bend.
+I talked a bit with Craig on the phone about logistics and he recommends that we give Baxter to his friend Art, who lives in Bend.
 Art has been working on the ranch a while and handles their security.
-Art also happens to leave the ranch every evening and head home to Bend.
+Art also happens to leave the ranch every evening and head home to Bend Oregon.
 He's got a nice (fenced) yard for Baxter, a friendly yellow labrador, and he lives 90 minutes closer to San Francisco than Craig.
-This sounded like a great idea to me.
+This sounded like a great idea to me as well.

 </div>